 But Bond has historically preferred chemin de fer above all casino games.

-Ian Fleming’s series of novels often feature 007 playing chemin de fer at some point.
-This includes the 1953 novel Casino Royale, where Bond must beat SMERSH operative Le Chiffre in baccarat.
+Ian Fleming’s series of novels often feature 007 playing Chemin de Fer at some point.
+This includes the 1953 novel Casino Royale, where Bond must beat SMERSH operative Le Chiffre.

 The 1954 television adaptation of Casino Royale (Climax!) features Bond bankrupting Le Chiffre so that his Soviet bosses will eliminate him.

 Dr. No is the first time that is introduced in a James Bond film.
 This 1967 movie shows Sean Connery playing chemin de fer with Sylvia Trench (Eunice Grayson).